 Manually "from scratch"

 You use a database tool like Oracle SQL Developer or SQL*Plus to connect to the database and define the database's tables, views, triggers, types, sequences and so on.
-For information about various tools you can use and how to connect them to a dedicated Autonomous Transaction Processing database, see Connect Oracle Database Tools to the Database
+For information about various tools you can use and how to connect them to an Autonomous Transaction Processing dedicated database, see Connect Oracle Database Tools to the Database

 By loading structure (and data) from an existing Oracle Database